Open QIF File

-File extension QIF is used by Quicken applications to transmit financial data.
+QIF file extension is used by Quicken applications to transmit financial data.
 QIF stands for Quicken Interchange Format.
 This file extension is normally used in importing and exporting ASCII files created by Quicken financial software and can be opened using text editors.
-File extension of this type can run on platforms such as PC and Mac through specified applications.
+You can open QIF files on platforms such as PC and Mac through specified applications.

 Financial files saved under this extension can be downloaded and can be viewed by any member of an institution.
 This can be done through a financial institutions website to a Quicken Software installed on the members end.